Visiting Scholars/Exchange Visitors

 - Faculty obtains approval of the proposed visit by appropriate department chair and college dean.

-- Faculty submits the completed Visiting Scholar Application to Christine Pircher-Barnes in the International Students and Scholars office via email (email@example.com).
+- Faculty submits the completed Visiting Scholar Application to email@example.com.
 It is recommended that forms be submitted at least three months in advance of the EV's anticipated arrival date to allow for visa processing.
 Depending on the US Embassy, visa application processing times may vary.

 - The International Students and Scholars (ISS) office emails "DS-2019 Request Form" to Exchange Visitor requesting personal data and evidence of financial support.